A computational model of twisted elastic ribbons: Conclusion

 \section{Conclusion}

-We have used simulations to recreate the rich morphology and phase behavior of twisted ribbons, which were previously realized experimentally and analyzed theoretically.
-Through precise transition detection and wrinkling analysis we have thoroughly probed the small $\eta$, small $T$ regime.
-Furthermore, studying the stress profile of the ribbon revealed that longitudinal buckling does not alleviate the stress, but rather caps the amount of compression the ribbon supports.
-Measurements of the wrinkled zone width and the ribbon's net contraction additionally reveal that the near- and far-from-threshold approximations are able to capture some, but not all, of the ribbons' behavior.
+We have used simple, computationally cheap, mass-spring-model simulations to recreate the rich morphology and phase behavior of twisted ribbons, which were previously realized experimentally and analyzed theoretically.
 The subtleties of studying twisted ribbon morphology provided the perfect test playground for our mechanical model of thin sheets.
-We chose a mass-spring-model for the sheet as a simple, nostalgic extension of the ubiquitous coupled oscillators physical system.
+We chose a mass-spring-model as a simple, nostalgic extension of the ubiquitous coupled oscillators physical system.
 The fine spatial control of the MSM provides intuition for the mesoscopic physics (much coarser than atomic but still discrete approximation of the continuum) which drives morphological transitions in elastic sheets.
-This particular MSM has a long history, with analytical mappings for continuous bulk properties when the underlying lattice is regular.
-Attempts have been made in the past to generalize the model to be useful for a random lattice, and we propose a hybrid of these past attempts which we have shown reliably translates the discrete mesh parameters to the continuous bulk properties, regardless of underlying mesh topology.
+This particular MSM has a long history, with analytical mappings for continuous bulk properties when the underlying lattice is regular~\cite{seung_defects_1988}.
+Attempts have been made in the past to generalize the model to be useful for a random lattice~\cite{van_Gelder_1998,lloyd_identification_2007,grinspun_discrete_2003,wardetzky_discrete_2007,tamstorf_discrete_2013}, and we propose a hybrid of these past attempts which we have shown translates the discrete mesh parameters to the continuous bulk properties, regardless of underlying mesh topology.

+Through precise transition detection and wrinkling analysis we have thoroughly probed the small twist, small applied tension regime.
+We carefully examined the scaling of the longitudinal buckling wavelength, and observed a region of wrinkle suppression near the clamped edges.
+As twist increases, the wrinkle amplitude grows with a robust scaling constant $\beta = 0.59\pm0.05$.
+Furthermore, studying the stress profile of the ribbon revealed that longitudinal buckling caps the amount of compression the ribbon supports with its finite thickness.
+Measurements of the wrinkled zone width and the ribbon's net contraction additionally reveal that the near- and far-from-threshold approximations are able to capture some, but not all, of the ribbons' behavior.